 The world is in upheaval right now.
 Regardless of the state you live in or what's happening with your work, school, friends, or family, we've all seen some major changes to the normal daily routine.

 In that time, we've had plenty of rough days where one or all of us were crying.
-But we've also had beautiful days -- ones we wouldn't have had if normal life had just continued.
+But we've also had beautiful days — ones we wouldn't have had if normal life had just continued.
 I can't wait for the end of the pandemic, but I'm a big believer in being able to find beauty even in the harshest of seasons.
-(And I say this with the context that my home has been touched by unemployment, illness, new diagnoses and medical challenges, financial strain, depression, and anxiety.)
+(And I say this with the context that my home has been touched by unemployment, illness, new diagnoses and medical challenges, and financial strain.)

 To survive as a parent in the age of COVID-19, here's what to do: